CryptoFranc (XCHF) Trading Down 0.5% This Week

 CryptoFranc Coin Profile

 CryptoFranc launched on November 1st, 2018.
 CryptoFranc’s total supply is 3,100,000 coins.
-CryptoFranc’s official website is www.swisscryptotokens.ch.
 CryptoFranc’s official Twitter account is @SwissTokens and its Facebook page is accessible here.
-The official message board for CryptoFranc is www.swisscryptotokens.ch/blog.
+CryptoFranc’s official message board is www.swisscryptotokens.ch/blog.
+The official website for CryptoFranc is www.swisscryptotokens.ch.

 Buying and Selling CryptoFranc

-It is usually not currently possible to purchase alternative cryptocurrencies such as CryptoFranc directly using U.S. dollars.
-Investors seeking to acquire CryptoFranc should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase CryptoFranc using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as CryptoFranc directly using U.S. dollars.
+Investors seeking to acquire CryptoFranc should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase CryptoFranc using one of the exchanges listed above.

 Receive News & Updates for CryptoFranc Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for CryptoFranc and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.